yangr0/BlackPhish/README.md

 # BlackPhish

-BlackPhish is a phishing that is free and for everyone to use(and doesn't really suck)
+BlackPhish is a phishing that is free and for everyone to use (and doesn't suck)

 [BlackPhish](https://iinc0gnit0.github.io/BlackPhish/)